Courtney Wisecarver

 The arrival of October on the Outer Banks is welcomed every year, as the weather gets mild and crowds thin.
 Locals and visitors alike love October for its abundance of great weather and fun things to do.
 October is arguably the best month of the year to celebrate all that the Outer Banks has to offer.

 The weather on the Outer Banks in October is ideal: mild during the day, with cool, comfortable nights.
 The average high temperature in October is 72°, and the average low is 58°.
 The ocean temperature is 70° on average, which is still warm enough for swimming or surfing.
-The gorgeous weather is ideal for being outside, whether relaxing on the beach or enjoying one of the Outer Banks’ annual events that happen in October.
+The gorgeous weather is perfect for spending time outside, whether relaxing on the beach or enjoying one of the Outer Banks’ annual events that happen in October.

 The arrival of cooler weather means that it’s oyster season on the Outer Banks.
 Outer Banks oysters are a well-known delicacy on the east coast of the United States.
 There are subtle differences in oysters raised in different areas around the Outer Banks.
 You’re in for a treat when visiting the Outer Banks during oyster season, whether you’re trying oysters at a local restaurant or purchasing them from a local seafood market.